aardvarkpepper/cubiczirconia/frontend/README.md

 Passing props.location.value through React Link does not work when page refreshed or using back/forwards buttons on browser.

-In UsersIndex, axios is called then props passed to sub-component "GenericTable".
+In UsersIndex,  is called then props passed to sub-component "GenericTable".
 But where we access individual users, accessing GenericForm, there is no parent component.
 Perhaps I should create one.
 It does seem logical, though this is not what we did in class.

 Add escape clauses for UserEdit and UserDetails in case somehow data passed is null.
 Though it shouldn't happen.
 How can the component even be called outside of the wrapping context?
 And the wrapping context provides the variable.
 But it's useful in case someone else uses the component improperly, perhaps?
 Encapsulation?